TillerMiller/TillerMiller.github.io/resume.md

 WORK EXPERIENCE
 ---
-#### Junior Quality Assurance Test Engineer
+#### White Box Quality Assurance Test Engineer
 Polaris Global Mobility (Bellevue, WA)
 January 2013 - current

+Technical Environment and Skills:

+* Windows, MS CUITe (Coded UI Test enhanced) Framework, WatiN, Nunit, MySQL, C#, VBScript

 Accomplishments:

+* White box tested numerous features and bugs across multiple versions of the Expentia web application
-* Developed the testing framework used to validate the functionality of successive version releases of the Expentia web application using Microsoft Test Manager
+* Developed testing libraries used to validate the functionality of successive version releases of the Expentia web application
+* Developed the automated tests for each client for the current and upcoming build versions
 * Designed the Polaris sharepoint site
-* Developed VB scripts to deploy updated code to production, development and test servers
+* Developed VB scripts to deploy updated code to various staging environments
 * Developed scripts to assist in the automated testing of new Expentia versions

 #### Systems Engineer (Internship Position)
 Clearwater Analytics (BOISE, ID)
 March 2012 - September 2012

+Technical Environment and Skills:

+* Linux, Windows, Apache, MySQL, Sqlite, PHP, Powershell, Batch, Bash

 Accomplishments:

-* Developed proprietary web application for network management, including:
+* Built and configured LAMP and WAMP stack servers from the ground up to develop both the front and back ends of a network management system, including:
-	+ Software patch management page allowing deployment of updated software to all windows devices across the network
+	+ Software patch management page allowing deployment of software updates to all windows devices across the network
 	+ Server and virtual machine management interface to display vital information from the last known running configurations for disaster recovery purposes
 	+ Switch management page to display port information across the company network.
 Includes search-able database of all pertinent information to IT
-* Developed automated silent install scripts for both Windows and Linux installs, including post OS installs of any software needed based on department.
-Utilized scripting languages including Batch, Bash, PowerShell and CMD.EXE
+* Developed automated silent install scripts for both Windows and Linux installations, including post OS installs of any software needed based on department
-* Automated the creation of new users in Active Directory using Powershell
+* Used Powershell to create new users acounts in both Active Directory and Exchange
-* Automated exchange mail-box creation using Powershell
 * Helped with the IT ticketing system

 #### Computer and Information Systems Lead Tutor
 Brigham Young University - Hawaii (LAIE, HI)
 March 2011 - December 2012

+Technical Environment and Skills:

+* Linux, Windows, Android, MySQL, Java, Perl, PHP, Ruby, Ruby on Rails, Prolog, C, C++, C#, HTML\CSS

 Accomplishments: